National Executive Committee of the Labour Party (UK): Joint Policy Committee

 The Joint Policy Committee (JPC) has strategic oversight of policy development in the party through overseeing the rolling programme of Partnership in Power.
 The JPC acts as the steering group for the National Policy Forum.
 It is therefore a joint committee made up of NEC, Government and National Policy Forum representatives.

-NEC Co-Convenor: Tom Warnett

 NEC sub-committees

 The following are sub-committees of the NEC:

 Equalities Committee

 The Equalities Committee responsibilities and roles include: